tunafish304/microblog/docs/082525_intro1/setup.md

 ## 8. Walk through of the Microblog on PythonAnywhere

-- Let's check this puppy out and use it to class communications
+- Let's check this puppy out and use it for class communications
 - Limited space on a free tier

 ---